CFIQ: 640 Toronto

 The "Global News Radio" branding was dropped in January 2022 to avoid confusion between news and talk programming on the station.
 The station continues to have a shared newsroom with Global News and the newscasts themselves are still identified as Global News.
 The change occurred one month after Amanda Cupido was hired as the station's program director.

 On May 1, 2022, the station's call sign was changed to CFIQ.
 The weekday talk show lineup included Greg Brady hosting Toronto Today in the morning drive slot followed by Kelly Cutrara, Alan Carter, Jeff McArthur, John Oakley, Alex Pierson and Ben O'Hara-Byrne, with Shane Hewitt in the overnight slot.

 Effective August 8, 2022, Carter and McArthur discontinued their shows in order to focus on their duties at Global Television.
 Cutrata moved to early afternoons and Pierson moved from evenings to the 9 am to noon slot, following Greg Brady.

 In August 2023, Amanda Cupido was replaced as program director by Mike Bendixen, who also became Corus' national director of talk programming.
 Bendixen had previously been program director at rival talk station CFRB for 12 years ending in 2021.
+Bendixen left Corus in July 2026.

-As of November 2024, weekday programming includes Toronto Today with Greg Brady, The Ben Mulroney Show, Alex Pierson, The John Oakley Show, Global News at 6, The Employment Law Show, and Conversations with Ben O'Hara Byrne, followed by repeats.
-Weekend programming includes Toronto This Weekend, and The Roy Green Show, as well as brokered programming and repeats.
+As of July 2026, weekday programming includes Toronto Today with Greg Brady, No B.S. with Brad Smith, The Alex Pierson Show, The Ben Mulroney Show, Global News at 6, The Employment Law Show and The Last Show with David Cooper.
+Overnight programming consists largely of rebroadcasts, along with The Ongoing History of New Music.
+Weekend programming includes Toronto Today with Greg Brady: The Weekend Edition and Weekends with Rob Fai, as well as financial, legal, lifestyle and other specialty programs and repeats of weekday shows.

 In March 2025 Brady took a leave of absence from the station as he pursues a Conservative Party of Canada nomination in the 2025 Canadian federal election, with his spot as host of Toronto Today to be filled in the interim by Kevin Frankish.